Abydos, Egypt: Seti I Temple

+King's List

+In The Gallery of Ancestors, also referred to as The Gallery of the List, one can find the Abydos King List.
+This list is depicted in low relief, carved under the reign of Seti I, and it shows Seti and Ramesses making offerings to their royal ancestors.
+These royal ancestors are the past kings of Egypt.
+Notably, some rulers, like the 15th Dynasty Hyksos that ruled Egypt during the Second Intermediate Period 1650-1550 BCE and the reign of the 18th Dynasty heretic Akhenaten of the New Kingdom 1550–1069, were omitted from the list, possibly due to being associated with periods of internal weakness and divisions.
+The Gallery of Ancestors led into the storerooms and the desert behind the temple.

 Osireion

-The Osirion or Osireon is an ancient Egyptian temple.
+The Osirion or Osireon, meaning "Menmaatre beneficial to Osiris" sometimes called the Osiris Complex, is an ancient Egyptian temple.
 It is located to the rear of the temple of Seti I. It is an integral part of Seti I's funeral complex and is built to resemble an 18th Dynasty Valley of the Kings tomb.
+This was possibly used in ritual purposes with the growing of barely that allowed for the symbolic representation of the resurrection of Osiris.
+Today parts of the Osierion contain water due to the Aswan Dam and rising floodwaters.

 Helicopter hieroglyphs

-Some of the hieroglyphs carved over an arch on the site have been interpreted in esoteric and "ufological" circles as depicting modern technology.
+Some of the hieroglyphs carved over an arch on the site have been interpreted in esoteric and "ufological" circles as depicting modern technology, having been the subject of pyramidology.

 The "helicopter" image is the result of carved stone being re-used over time.
 The initial carving was made during the reign of Seti I and translates to "He who repulses the nine [enemies of Egypt]".
 This carving was later filled in with plaster and re-carved during the reign of Ramesses II with the title "He who protects Egypt and overthrows the foreign countries".
 Over time, the plaster has eroded away, leaving both inscriptions partially visible and creating a palimpsest-like effect of overlapping hieroglyphs.